Early stages of collective cell invasion: Biomechanics: Introduction

 Collective cell invasion depends on the ECM structure.
 Its role in cell migration and morphogenesis is discussed in Ref.~\cite{cro24}.
 The interstitial ECM fills spaces between organs and it has fibrous proteins and proteoglycans that form 3D arrangements.
 The basement membrane ECM forms 2D sheet-like ECM that line organ boundaries \cite{cro24}.
-The influence of a fibrous, cross-linked ECM (modeled by bead-springs) on cell motion modeled by a CPM is discussed in Ref.~\cite{tsi23} whereas the emergence of different cell motility types from cell-matrix adhesion dynamics via a modified CPM is shown in Ref.~\cite{vst22}.
-For collective invasion of cancer cells, the relation between phenotypes within the EMT, Notch signaling and cancer stem cell cycles \cite{boc18}, and the mechanical part of the CPM has not been established.
-Recently, Hirway {\em et al} have incorporated EMT to the CPM of Ref.~\cite{vanOers} by means of a set of ODEs for one type of cells and for the ECM \cite{hir21} and for several cell types and for the ECM \cite{hir24}.
+The influence of a fibrous, cross-linked ECM (modeled by bead-springs) on cell motion modeled by a CPM is discussed in Ref.~\cite{tsi23}.
+The emergence of different cell motility types from cell-matrix adhesion dynamics via a modified CPM is shown in Ref.~\cite{vst22}.
+For collective invasion of cancer cells, the relation between biomechanics and the phenotypes within the EMT, Notch signaling and cancer stem cell cycles \cite{boc18} has to be specified.
+Recently, Hirway {\em et al} have incorporated EMT to the CPM of Ref.~\cite{vanOers}, either by means of a set of ODEs for one type of cells and for the ECM \cite{hir21}, or for several cell types and for the ECM \cite{hir24}.
 These ODEs include source terms dependent on junctional forces that are coupled to the equations of elasticity comprising the mechanical part of the model \cite{hir21}.
-They determine the E, M and E/M phenotype of the cells, and each phenotype has different adhesion and proliferation properties.
-The resulting model has been used to describe tissue formation and a wound healing (scratch) assay in which the cells of a tissue close a space that has been opened in their midst \cite{hir21}.
+They determine the E, M and E/M phenotype of the cells, each having different adhesion and proliferation properties.
+The resulting model describes tissue formation and a wound healing (scratch) assay in which the cells of a tissue close a space that has opened in their midst \cite{hir21}.
 In these simulations, the cells have to proliferate to complete the tissue or to close the opening.
-However, openings in experiments with epithelial tissue often close without cellular proliferation, either in wound healing assays \cite{pet10} or in antagonistic migration assays \cite{moi19} show that openings between epithelial tissues may close before cells have time to proliferate.
+However, experiments in wound healing assays \cite{pet10} or in antagonistic migration assays \cite{moi19} show that openings between epithelial tissues may close before cells have time to proliferate.
 Thus, it is important to model early stages of collective invasion before cells proliferatate.